Data-Science-for-Linguists-2021/Class-Lounge/guestbooks/guestbook_michael.md

 - Your analysis notebook was super easy to follow, especially thanks to the opening commentary.
 I also really liked how you showed examples of the data frame, it really gave a good perspective into the data.
 - I’m glad you touched on the 2,3, and 4 star reviews in terms of the negative and positive reviews, and it’ll be interesting to see how you take that further!
 (If 3 is truly a more neutral review, why does the classifier decide they are negative or positive?)
 - Sentiment analysis!!!
 I’m considering doing something similar for my own project, so this was great to see how someone else is going about that!!!

+### visit (Emily)
+- I like the organization a lot, and I think the way you built your dataframes is informative and clear; as is the analysis section.
+I agree that the opening commentary was helpful and set the reader up to understand what you did.
+- I wonder if your method for classifying sentiment the way you did is the best approach.
+I say that without quite enough knowledge to make it a full critique but I am curious.
+- Wow, your scraping script looks like it was super labor intensive.
+As someone who also had to scrape a lot of data but used a different method I learned a lot from your approach.